 It’s important for organizations to find ways to take the next steps toward adapting further circular economic components.
 But it’s equally essential for them to collect data on how their current efforts are going.

 Given the importance of the services that these analysts provide, it’s possible to find circular jobs at a variety of different levels.
-Whether you’re looking for an entry-level job or aspire to become a senior researcher, circular jobs are a great overall opportunity to put your love of data to great use.
+Whether you’re looking for an entry-level job or aspire to become a senior researcher, circular jobs are a great opportunity to put your love of data to great use.

 See Related: What is the Role of an ESG Analyst?